viperML/neohome/src/content/blog/declarative-ubuntu/index.md

 ### Setting up the users

-Instead adding your user imperatively, or as some post-install hook, you can use `systemd-sysusers` to automatically add your user:
+Instead, adding your user imperatively, or as some post-install hook, you can use `systemd-sysusers` to automatically add your user:

 ```ini
 # stage2/etc/sysusers.d/ayats.conf